ShuangyuanWei/tidy-data/README.md

 ```

 #### output
-Returned object is `data.table` contains `180` rows and `68` columns.
+Returned object is `data.table` contains `180` rows and `68` columns as described  in details in `CodeBook.md`
-Resulting data saved into tidy_data.txt file by
+Resulting data could be saved into `tidy_data.txt` file by the following command
 ```
 write.table(data, file="tidy_data.txt", row.names=FALSE)
 ```

-variable names and values are described in details in `CodeBook.md`